sc-ventures/cloudbreak-documentation/docs/azure-data.md

     <a href="../images/cb_wasb2.png" target="_blank" title="click to enlarge"><img src="../images/cb_wasb2.png" width="650" title="WASB"></a>

-2. In Cloudbreak web UI, on the **Cloud Storage** page of the create a cluster wizard, provide the *Storage Account Name* and *Access Key* parameters obtained in the previous step.
+2. In Cloudbreak web UI, on the advanced **Cloud Storage** page of the create a cluster wizard,  select **Use existing WASB storage**.

+3. Provide the *Storage Account Name* and *Access Key* parameters obtained in the previous step.

 Once your cluster is in the running state, you will be able to access the Azure blob storage account from the cluster nodes.